Fact or Fiction: Verifying Scientific Claims: Conclusion and future work

-Fact checking is important in the scientific domain because it allows us to trace the sources and measure the veracity of scientific claims.
-These abilities have emerged as particularly important in the context of the reproducibility crisis in science and the rise of disinformation in society.
-In this article, we formalize the definition of scientific fact checking, and release a dataset (\ours) and models (\sysname) to support work on this task.
+Claim verification allows us to trace the sources and measure the veracity of scientific claims.
+These abilities have emerged as particularly important in the context of the current pandemic, and the broader reproducibility crisis in science.
+In this article, we formalize the task of scientific claim verification, and release a dataset (\ours) and models (\sysname) to support work on this task.
+Our results indicate that it is possible to train models for scientific fact-checking and deploy them with reasonable efficacy on real-world claims related to COVID-19.

-Scientific fact checking poses a set of unique challenges, pushing the limits of neural models on complex language understanding and reasoning.
-Domain-adaptation techniques show promise, but our findings suggest that additional work is necessary to improve the performance of end-to-end fact-checking systems.
-We also demonstrate how fact checking might work in practice, by applying our system to the real-world problem of verifying claims related to COVID-19.
-We hope that these resources encourage others to pursue and expand upon our work, and to further shed light on the broader and more challenging goal of scientific document understanding.
+Scientific claim verification presents a number of promising avenues for research on models capable of incorporating background information, reasoning about scientific processes, and assessing the strength and provenance of various evidence sources.
+This last challenge will be especially crucial for future work that seeks to verify scientific claims against sources other than the research literature -- for instance, social media and the news.
+We hope that the resources presented in this paper encourage future research on these important challenges, and help facilitate progress toward the broader goal of scientific document understanding.